SimiaCryptus/MindsEye/README.md

 * You want fine-grained control over the optimization process - We have a highly customizable, modular optimization engine that runs many popular algorithms.

+* You want to create custom layer components and integrate them with more standard components.

 ## Features

-* Supports SGD, L-BFGS, OWL-QN, and other optimization algorithms
+* Supports SGD, Conjugate Gradient, L-BFGS, OWL-QN, and other optimization algorithms

-* Wide variety of components, including nested DAGs
+* Wide variety of components including both pure-Java and native implementations, with built-in JSON serialization

+* Networks can be constructed as arbitrary nested directed acyclic graphs.

+* GPU-accellerated components provided by Nvidia's CuDNN toolkit

-* Convolution layers are GPU accelerated using Aparapi/OpenCL
+* Alternate GPU-accelerated convolution layers using OpenCL via Aparapi

-* Leverage server clusters with Apache Spark
+* Leverage server clusters for data-parallel training with Apache Spark

-* Transparent, hackable model with JSON serialization

 ## Blog Articles